audioplastic/ooura/README.md

 ```

 ### Usage: complex
 Complex FFT is also possible with this package.
-Simply initialize the FFT object specifying a complex type FFT.
+Simply initialise the FFT object specifying a complex type FFT.

 ```js
 var ooura = require('ooura');